Azel-ytof/rust-clean-architecture-example/README.md

 2. Business : Contains use cases
 3. Infrastructure : Contains repositories (that allows to use dependencies)
 4. Application : Contains presenters, view model

+## Example in Java

+I've wrote the equivalent of this architecture in Java : <https://github.com/Azel-ytof/java-clean-architecture-example>